attiasas/Mini-Projects/src/Databases/DDL/README.md

 # DDL
 SQL Scripts for Tables, Keys

-Assignment for the course 'Machine Learning'
+Assignment for the course 'Databases'